Viral dermatoses in cats – the 5 most common

 Clinical signs and symptoms

 In addition to the typical skin lesions, alopecia and seborrheic dermatitis can occur.
-Diagnosis is made using histopathology, serology or PCR.
+Diagnosis is made using histopathology, serology, or PCR.

 Treatment

-Diagram depicting the diagnostic process
+Diagram illustrating the diagnostic process

 Diagnostic process for viral dermatoses in cats